cancerevo/website/content/home/research.md

  css_class = ""
 +++

-Advances in genomic and computational technologies are revolutionizing the study of cancer biology.
+Technological advances in genomics and computation are revolutionizing our understanding of cancer.
 We believe these advances will make sense only in the light of evolution.
-Specifically, we believe that evolutionary theory can help answer some of the most enigmatic aspects of tumor biology, including:
+Specifically, we believe evolutionary theory can answer many of the most enigmatic aspects of tumor biology, including:

 * Why do most tumors never progress to malignancy?

-* Why are mutations that drive growth in one tumor maladaptive in another (and why do some combinations of mutations drive carcinogenesis, while others fail)?
+* Why are mutations that drive growth in one tumor maladaptive in another?

-* Why do most other ‘passenger’ mutations appear to be unaffected by natural selection?
+* Why do the other ‘passenger’ mutations appear to be unaffected by natural selection?

-To answer these questions, our lab pursues an interdisciplinary and inter-laboratory approach that combines experiment and theory with the development of new technologies.
+To answer these questions, our lab pursues an interdisciplinary and inter-laboratory approach that combines experiment and theory with tech development.